1432junaid/c-classes/basic_task/Readme.txt

-btsk01 : WAP to check a number is even or odd.
-1 btsk02 : WAP to check whether character is a vowel.
-1 btsk03 : WAP to check a year is a leap year or not.
-1 btsk04 : WAP to print factorial of a number.
-1 btsk05 : WAP to find GCD of a number. btsk06 : WAP to print LCM of n integer. btsk07 : WAP to convert decimal to binary number. btsk08 : WAP to print (ncr) and (npr). btsk09 : WAP to swap two numbers.
-1 btsk10 : WAP to reverse an decimal number.
-1 btsk11 : WAP to determine a decimal number is palindrome.
-1 btsk12 : WAP to determine a number is prime or not.
-1 btsk13 : WAP to determine a number is amrstrong number. btsk14 : WAP to print n armstrong numbers. btsk15 : WAP to print fibonnaci series upto n terms. btsk16 : WAP to determine a number is fibonnaci series or not. btsk17 : WAP to print floyd's triangle. btsk18 : WAP to print pascal triange. btsk19 : WAP to find second max and second min for an array of integers.
+done	btsk01 : WAP to check a number is even or odd.
+1 done	btsk02 : WAP to check whether character is a vowel.
+1 done	btsk03 : WAP to check a year is a leap year or not.
+1 done	btsk04 : WAP to print factorial of a number.
+1 btsk05 : WAP to find GCD of a number. btsk06 : WAP to print LCM of n integer. btsk07 : WAP to convert decimal to binary number. btsk08 : WAP to print (ncr) and (npr). done	btsk09 : WAP to swap two numbers.
+1 done	btsk10 : WAP to reverse an decimal number.
+1 done	btsk11 : WAP to determine a decimal number is palindrome.
+1 done	btsk12 : WAP to determine a number is prime or not.
+1 btsk13 : WAP to determine a number is amrstrong number. btsk14 : WAP to print n armstrong numbers. done	btsk15 : WAP to print fibonnaci series upto n terms.
+1 done	btsk16 : WAP to determine a number is fibonnaci series or not.
+1 btsk17 : WAP to print floyd's triangle. btsk18 : WAP to print pascal triange. btsk19 : WAP to find second max and second min for an array of integers.